 The greatest single cause of atheism in the world today is Christians: who acknowledge Jesus with their lips, walk out the door, and deny Him by their lifestyle.
 That is what an unbelieving world simply finds unbelievable. – Brennan Manning

 I don’t think that is the case.
-The lifestyle denial is a lifestyle that is not characterized by love.
-What the world can’t understand is a Christianity that is based around the love of the God who laid his life down in love for us and yet we struggle to extend that love to others.
+The lifestyle of denial is a lifestyle that is not characterized by love.
+What the world can’t understand is a Christianity that is based around the love of the God who laid his life down in love for us and yet we fail to extend that love to others.
 The world does not understand a Christianity that claims to worship a God who IS love and yet we show so little love towards our neighbor.

 That is the tragedy of the current political and cultural environment.
 When the world looks at the people of God they do not see a people characterized by love.
-This is what is so unbelievable to an unbelieving world, to claim to follow Christ, who is the very definition of love, yet struggle so greatly to display much of that love at all.
+This is what is so unbelievable to an unbelieving world, to claim to follow Christ, who is the very definition of love, and yet struggle so greatly to display much of that love at all.

 I thank my wife and our friends whose generosity and loving concern reminds me that I need, despite the challenges of life, to live a life characterized by a lifestyle of love.
 I need to Love Loudly.